interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 There are three functions that you'll implement on your GptParser class for this part of the homework: `get_character`, `match_item` and `get_direction`.
 These are used by most of the Action classes when they parse a user's command, so making them more flexible ought to have the effect of more flexibly matching Actions' arguments.

 After you finish part 3, you should play Action Castle again using your new GptParser3 class.
 While you play try to use only commands that would not have been allowed by our HW1 game.
-Save a trascript of your play to submit along with your homework solution.
+Save a transcript of your play to submit along with your homework solution.
 In your README, describe any commands that you tried that didn't work, and why you think the failed.

 ## What to submit

 Please submit the following:
 1. Your completed hw2.ipynb Python notebook
-2. Two trascripts (`game_transcript_with_GPT_descriptions` and `game_transcript_with_flexible_commands.json`) showing your playthroughs after parts 1 and 2
+2. Two transcripts (`game_transcript_with_GPT_descriptions` and `game_transcript_with_flexible_commands.json`) showing your playthroughs after parts 1 and 2
-3. A README.md with your writeup.
+3. A README.md with your write-up.
 * For part 1 of the homework, your README should analyze your playthrough and discuss hallucinations and game state.
 * For part 2 of the homework, your README you should describe how you tested your `determine_intent` function.
-You should perform an error anlaysis by looking at its outputs and seeing what commands caused it to predict the wrong answer.
+You should perform an error analysis by looking at its outputs and seeing what commands caused it to predict the wrong answer.
 Speculate why.
 * For part 3 of the homework, your README should analyze your second playthrough and discuss what commands didn't work and why.

 You should submit your completed homework to [Gradescope]({page.submission_link}).
 You can work in groups of up to {{page.group_size}}.
 Only one partner should submit - be sure to specify who your partner was when you make your submission.